Danger

 To view what attributes and methods are defined for any object I can call dir on the object.

-The dir method returns a list of all attributes and methods of the object provided to it as input
+The dir built-in function returns a list of all attributes and methods of the object provided to it as input

 I add a test to test_classes.py